dotnet/msbuild/documentation/High-level-overview.md

 While the project file defines the data used for the build, the actual build instructions are generally imported from a common location through the `Import` element or MSBuild SDKs that contain their own tasks and targets.
 One example that is widely used is the [.NET SDK](https://learn.microsoft.com/visualstudio/msbuild/how-to-use-project-sdk).

+# Common Targets
+MSBuild has some Common Targets that adds functionalites to the build and interactictions with the XML projects.
+This functionality includes build management, like the creation and management of output folders and intermidiary folders, and custom task creation, etc...

+Visual Studio also uses common targets to change the behaviour of MSBuild through UI and checkboxes, making sure that the user has access to those options and there is not a need to modify the project file XML directly.
+Some use cases for Visual Studio also include:
+- Population of the Solution Explorer window.
+Which projects and files need to be added to the view of the complete solution.
+- Executing design-time builds to populate language services.

 # MSBuild API
-The MSBuild API is a library with a focus on building .NET programs, as such it is used by Visual Studio and .NET SDK to integrate MSBuild as their project build system.
-The library includes common build logic and targets, like creation and management of output folder, intermidiary folders, custom task creation, etc...
-This also allows programs (like Visual Studio) to change the behaviour of MSBuild through UI and checkboxes, making sure that the user has access to those options and there is not a need to modify the project file XML directly.
+The MSBuild API is .NET library with a focus on building and extracting data from MSBuild projects.
+It is used by Visual Studio and .NET SDK to integrate MSBuild as their project build system.
+This API is also available for any third parties to use.

-## ToolTask
-ToolTask is an interface offered by MSBuild to implement custom tasks.
-During the build, the MSBuild Engine will construct the task, call the execute method and let it run during execution.
-This process has performance advantages on windows when compared to writing a script to do the same work.

 # Engine
 The MSBuild Engine's main responsibility is to execute the build instructions and process the results of builds.
 This includes managing the extensibility that MSBuild offers, integrating customizations into the build process even if they're authored by third parties.